Codeception/Codeception/docs/modules/Db.md

 * password *required* - password
 * dump - path to database dump.
 * populate: true - should the dump be loaded before test suite is started.
-* repopulate: true - should the dump be reloaded after each test
+* cleanup: true - should the dump be reloaded after each test

 Also provides actions to perform checks in database.